Orange Roughy (ORH)

 New Zealand has the largest and longest-standing orange roughy fisheries in the world.
 However, concerns have been raised in the past about the status of orange roughy stocks.
 To improve the situation, more science-based information has been collected to inform management, and catches have been reduced or stopped to allow stocks to rebuild at the fastest rate possible.
 Better information on stock status from increased science has found stocks are rebuilding as a result of this cautious management approach.

-Three of our main orange roughy fisheries, representing 73% of New Zealand's orange roughy harvest, have been certified sustainable by the Marine Stewardship Council (MSC) and another is under a Fisheries Improvement Project and is being progressed towards MSC assessment.
+Three of our main orange roughy fisheries, representing 73% of New Zealand's orange roughy harvest, have been certified sustainable by the Marine Stewardship Council (MSC) since 2016.

 - Trawl fishery (depths of ~800-1,200m)